JonEjikeme/JonEjikeme.github.io/portfolio/_posts/2024-09-27-Container-Mgmt.md

-System monitoring is a crucial aspect of managing any IT infrastructure.Whether for predictive analytics, reporting, or security monitoring, having access to real-time server metrics ensures system reliability and performance.
+System monitoring is a crucial aspect of managing any IT infrastructure.
+Whether for predictive analytics, reporting, or security monitoring, having access to real-time server metrics ensures system reliability and performance.
 In this post I will walk through the tools I use to manage my Docker Swarm cluster.
 These tools focus on container orchestration, system monitoring, and cluster visualization.

 ## Container Management with Portainer